-But that’s not the only reason I feel this way.
+But that’s not the only reason I believe INFJs love writing.
 I also own a blog.
-And as the author of that blog I can see the search terms people use when they stumble across my posts.
-Every single day I get some form of “INFJ” paired with “trouble writing” or “difficulty writing” or “have a hard time writing.”
+And as the author of that blog, I can see the search terms people use when they stumble across my posts.
+Every single day, I get some form of “INFJ” paired with “trouble writing” or “difficulty writing” or “have a hard time writing.”

 There is definitely an INFJ population out there searching for answers as to why we have such a tough time getting our creative thoughts down on the page.
-And creative writing means so much to those INFJs that they’re searching doggedly for those answers.
+And creative writing means so much to those INFJs that they’re searching doggedly for answers.

-For example: I knew I wanted to be a writer in 1996.
-Instead of actually writing, I read books by the bushel, pumped every person I came in contact with for stories, got a degree in literature, worked in a bookstore.
+For example, I knew I wanted to be a writer all the way back in 1996.
+Instead of actually writing, I read books by the bushel, pumped every person I came in contact with for stories, got a degree in literature, and worked in a bookstore.

-But what happens on the inside is that we “see” things in sudden flashes of insight.
+But what happens on the inside is we “see” things in sudden flashes of insight.
 These flashes manifest in images that follow one another rapidly through our brain, with each image containing data embedded in it.
 That’s why it’s sometimes so hard to explain our gut feelings to others.

 3. INFJs want to go deep or go home.

-And if we’re an INFJ, we are then following each separate thread of our analysis forward into the future, and backward into the past.
+And if we’re an INFJ, we are then following each separate thread of our analysis forward into the future and backward into the past.
 We have a talent for forecasting.
-Computing dozens of different possible outcomes, and then juggling all of them simultaneously in the forefront of our brain, comes to us as naturally as breathing.
+Computing dozens of different possible outcomes and juggling all of them simultaneously in the forefront of our brain comes to us as naturally as breathing.

-For example: Writing a simple conversation between two of my characters can take up pages and pages in my first sloppy draft.
+For example, writing a simple conversation between two of my characters can take up pages and pages in my first sloppy draft.
 In my mind, each handful of words they exchange contains a deep well of back story, unspoken feeling, and subconscious psychological motive.

-Even if you cringe while you’re doing it, or you’re disappointed because it’s not matching up to what’s inside your head, or you can’t find the perfect words, you have to press on.
+Even if you cringe while you’re doing it, or you’re disappointed because it’s not measuring up to what’s inside your head, or you can’t find the perfect words, you have to press on.
 The more you write, the better you’ll get to know yourself and your writing practice.

-And regardless of whether you’re an INFJ, if you’re reading this, the time has come for you to step fully into yourself and claim confidence in your writing.
+Regardless of whether you’re an INFJ, if you’re reading this, the time has come for you to step fully into yourself and claim confidence in your writing.
 The only way to do this is to get to know yourself through your practice of writing.

 And to do that, you have to write.